Miami Tax Evasion Lawyer

 Dealing with a criminal accusation is a difficult place to be.
 If the charges are upheld, they could forever taint an individual's reputation in the community and business world.
 Finding a job can be seriously hindered as a person's record is considered to be a public record and employers are able to access the information about their criminal history.
-When your future is on the line, it is important that you hire an experienced criminal defense attorney to advise you and represent you throughout the case.
+When your future is on the line, it is important that you hire an experienced Miami tax evasion attorney to advise you and represent you throughout the case.
 Each case will be slightly different, depending on the nature of the crime and the circumstances surrounding the event.
 One of the most important differences is whether or not the crime in question is a federal offense or a state offense.

 The question of federal versus state is directly connected to the concept of jurisdiction.
 This concept essentially describes the extent or area of authority that belongs to an institution.
 The federal government has jurisdiction over a certain amount or types of crimes and the individual state governments have jurisdiction over certain crimes.
 Often, if a crime is considered to be a federal violation, the ramifications are much more severe and serious.
 One such crime that is considered a federal offense is tax evasion.

 Tax evasion is simply an effort to avoid paying taxes through illegal means.
 Such an act can be done by an individual, a corporation, a trust, or other similar organization.
 At first glance this act may seem very minor in nature.
 After all, some people just honestly forget to file their federal tax return.
 Life can become busy and overwhelming at times and it is easy to overlook this process.
 Forgetting to file a tax return once or twice is not necessarily a serious issue.
 In fact, it is only considered a misdemeanor with minimal consequences.
 However, if such an act is done consistently over a period of years, it may indicate that the evasion was done intentionally as a scheme to purposefully avoid taxes.